nextcloud/documentation/admin_manual/configuration_database/oracle_db_configuration.rst

 Downloading and Installing the Oracle Instant Client
 ----------------------------------------------------

-As was mentioned in the outset of this document, the example in this document involves the Web servers being Oracle Enterprise Linux, in this case it is necessary to go to the Oracle site and download the `Oracle Instant Client`_ for your OS Distribution.
+As was mentioned at the outset of this document, the example in this document involves the Web servers being Oracle Enterprise Linux, in this case it is necessary to go to the Oracle site and download the `Oracle Instant Client`_ for your OS Distribution.